telerik/blazor-docs/knowledge-base/common-themebuilder-json-from-scss.md

 ## Cause\Possible Cause(s)

-Older versions of the ThemeBuilder applications were accepting `SCSS` (SASS) or `JSON` files to import an existing custom theme.
-Because this approach caused some issues, the team switched to the `ZIP` import instead.
+Previous versions of the ThemeBuilder application were accepting SCSS (SASS) or JSON files when importing an existing custom theme.
+As this approach caused some issues, the latest ThemeBuilder version accepts only ZIP files.

 ## Suggested Workarounds